 In Rosario + Vampire, this is a Running Gag.
 Usually "interrupted" due to Moka suddenly biting Tsukune in the neck, or by Kurumu pushing Moka before she gets a chance to bite him.

 Chobits: After Hideki finally finds Chii, she walks over to him, glad that he's back with her again and attempts to kiss him.
 She is instantly interrupted by becoming unconcious.

 Detective Conan: Takagi and Sato, so many times.
 Finally resolved when Takagi is in the hospital.
 And not before he openly lampshades the trope via mentioning how many times they couldn't kiss and hoping this won't be another one.

 Konoka and Setsuna in Mahou Sensei Negima! has one of these when Setsuna found her resolve to kiss the girl through a (admittedly questionable) Confessional.
-Maybe a subversion since it was a pactio, of which the (somewhat) unromantic nature of was partially the cause of Setsuna's resolve and the fact that there was no actual build-up since we're shown this from Asuna's (the interrupter) perspective; Akamatsu is going to need several volumes to facilitate a proper pactio for the two in order to satisfy the legions of KonoSetsu shippers.
+Maybe a subversion since it was a pactio, of which the (somewhat) unromantic nature of was partially the cause of Setsuna's resolve and the fact that there was no actual build-up since we're shown this from Asuna's (the interrupter) perspective.
+Akamatsu then goes for several volumes to facilitate a proper pactio for the two in order to satisfy the legions of KonoSetsu shippers.
 Until chapter 252.

 Running Gag in Eureka Seven.
 The only times Renton gets to actually kiss Eureka are in the final episode.
 Not that he isn't often tempted or doesn't try...